 Dubrovnik quickly became my favorite city in Europe!
 Not only is it a magical city surrounded by ancient walls, but there are so many fantastic Croatia day trips from Dubrovnik.

-The thick stone walls that surround Dubrovnik’s Old Town overlook a vibrant, contrasting panorama of terracotta tiled rooftops juxtaposed against the Adriatic Sea, as well as palaces, monasteries, and a bell tower.
+The thick stone walls that surround Dubrovnik’s Old Town overlook a vibrant, contrasting panorama of terracotta-tiled rooftops juxtaposed against the Adriatic Sea, as well as palaces, monasteries, and a bell tower.

 Our young guide, Marko, was remarkably well-versed in Dubrovnik’s history, relating it in such an animated way as to hold the entire group spellbound as we entered through the Pile Gate, and then ascended the steep, narrow alley of steps called “the endless staircase.”

 “The defensive walls were begun around the 12th century, but not completed until the 17th century,” Marko informed us, pointing out the forts, towers, and turrets located at strategic points in the 1.25 mile (2 km) expanse.
-“It is one of the largest, most complex, and most complete in all of Europe.”
+“It is one of the largest, most complex and complete in all of Europe.”
 Indeed, I already knew that exploring the walls is just one of a multitude of things to do in Dubrovnik.

 We stopped at many points along the wall, each time to listen to a different portion of Dubrovnik’s (formerly called “Ragusa”) history – the Venetian occupation, the negotiation and subsequent expedient political relationship with the Ottoman Empire, and of course, the devastating Yugoslav war of the early 1990s.
 While the Old Town has been lovingly restored according to UNESCO standards after the heavy shelling of the war, you can still see the different colors in the roof tiles signifying the old and new.
 The city was spared from the massive destruction that many other cities in the former Yugoslavia suffered, mainly because of the protection offered by the ancient walls.
 They did their job well, in ancient as well as recent history.